László Krasznahorkai

-László Krasznahorkai (/hu/; born 5 January 1954) is a Hungarian writer, novelist and screenwriter.
+László Krasznahorkai (Note: /hu/) (born 5 January 1954) is a Hungarian writer, novelist and screenwriter.
 Krasznahorkai is known for his difficult and demanding novels, often labeled postmodern, which explore dystopian and melancholic themes.
 Several of his works, including his novels Satantango (1985) and The Melancholy of Resistance (1989), have been adapted into feature films by the director Béla Tarr.

 In 2025, he was awarded the Nobel Prize in Literature "for his compelling and visionary oeuvre that, in the midst of apocalyptic terror, reaffirms the power of art".

 Early life and education

 László Krasznahorkai was born into a middle-class family on 5 January 1954 in Gyula, eastern Hungary.
 His father, György Krasznahorkai, was a lawyer, and his mother, Júlia Pálinkás, was a social security administrator.

 Krasznahorkai has stated in interviews he had Jewish heritage on his father's side, explaining that his father initially concealed their Jewish roots from him, revealing it only when he was around 11 years old.
 He has also said his maternal ancestors include Hungarian hajduks from Transylvania.
 His paternal grandfather changed the family name from Korim (or Korin) to Krasznahorkai in 1931.
 His older brother Géza is a former director of the Mogyoróssy János Municipal Library in Gyula.

 From 1968 to 1972, he attended Erkel Ferenc High School in Gyula, specializing in Latin.
 During his teenage years, he performed as a pianist in various jazz and beat ensembles.
 After completing one year of compulsory military service, he began studying law in 1973 at József Attila University (now the University of Szeged), but he suspended his studies after three weeks as he did not feel a sense of belonging to the legal profession.
 Afterwards, he spent a period changing location every few months in an effort to avoid a second year of military duty.
 During this time, he took on various jobs as a stable boy, a cultural educator and a miner.
 In 1976, he transferred to the Faculty of Law of Eötvös Loránd University in Budapest, where he continued his legal studies until 1978.

 His first published work, a short story titled "Tebenned hittem" ("I Believed in You"), appeared in Mozgó Világ in 1977.
 From 1978, he studied Hungarian and cultural education at the Faculty of Humanities of Eötvös Loránd University, graduating in 1983.
 His thesis focused on the work of writer Sándor Márai following his emigration from Hungary.
 During his studies, he worked at the Gondolat publishing house as a documenter from 1977 to 1982.